Have You Done Your Water Drill Lately?

 All too often, we see contents in basements, lower levels and on floors out of convenience or neglect.
 Stored on higher ground and in waterproof containers, these items will weather the unexpected much better.
 Conduct walkthroughs to troubleshoot these common vulnerabilities, and educate occupants in their role to make small changes to avoid the burden of unsalvageable items.

 Inspect affected areas with a “360 degree” approach.
 Look beyond where the naked eye can see visible damage.
-There are tools you can use to obtain this information – moisture meters, thermal imaging technology, hygrometers (a temperature and humidity monitor), etc.
+There are tools you can use to obtain this information – moisture meters, thermal imaging technology, hygrometers (a temperature and humidity monitor), etc. Better contact an expert commercial or residential plumber to inspect and perform preventive maintenance.

 While you’re inspecting, and through the life cycle of the event, document everything using photos, video and narrative.
 Provide a written breakdown of the severity of affected areas.
 Remember, you are managing both a physical andfinancial recovery.
 A timeline of events is a must-do, and do not dispose of any potentially faulty parts or equipment.
 In the case of a natural disaster, detail is the KEY word when it comes to FEMA reimbursement, so be prepared to capture the Who, What, When, Where and Why of any recovery related activity.